LEGAL

 12. GENERAL

 • 12.1.
 Modification: Agreement can only be modified by either party if first put into writing via business email.
 Both parties must be in Agreement that the Agreement should be terminated, and if applicable a new Agreement formally created.
-In the event of such modification:
+In the event of such modification Client is still responsible to pay applicable Agency costs.

-• 12.1.
+• 12.2.
 Notices: Notices should be sent from and to a business email.
 If post is used, a recorded delivery method should be used and sent to the Agency's address.

-• 12.2: No Assignment: Neither party may assign, whether in writing, email, video or orally, or encumber its rights or obligations under this Agreement or permit the same to be transferred, assigned or encumbered by operation of law or otherwise, without the prior written or email consent of the other party except that this Agreement may be transferred or sold as part of a transfer or sale of the assigning party’s entire business or portion thereof relating to the Project.
+• 12.3: No Assignment: Neither party may assign, whether in writing, email, video or orally, or encumber its rights or obligations under this Agreement or permit the same to be transferred, assigned or encumbered by operation of law or otherwise, without the prior written or email consent of the other party except that this Agreement may be transferred or sold as part of a transfer or sale of the assigning party’s entire business or portion thereof relating to the Project.

-• 12.3.
+• 12.4.
 Force Majeure or critical personal scenarios: Agency shall not be deemed in breach of this Agreement if Agency is unable to complete the Services or any portion thereof by reason of critical environmental events (fire, earthquakes etc), severe social or civil unrest, labour dispute, act of war, terrorism, riots, pandemics or power outages/blackouts.
 In cases of 'critical personal scenarios' such as death, terminal illness, becoming a full time carer for a terminally ill spouse/family member or making funeral arrangements for an immediate or extended family member, the Agency again will not be deemed in breach of this Agreement.
-The resulting incapacity of the Agency to deliver commitments from either 'Force Majeure', 'Critical personal scenarios', or from local or international law or any other event beyond Agency’s control (collectively, “Force Majeure Event" or "Critical Personal Scenario”) will be communicated to the Client, Investor, Team Member or Freelancer as applicable.
+The resulting incapacity of the Agency to deliver commitments from either 'Force Majeure', 'Critical personal scenarios', or from local or international law or any other event beyond Agency’s control (collectively, “Force Majeure Event" or "Critical Personal Scenario”) will be communicated to the Client.
 The Agency shall give notice to all effected parties of its inability to perform or of delay in completing the Services and shall propose revisions to the schedule for completion of the Services.
 If the services cannot be completed in a time that is satisfactory to all parties, a pro-rata refund my be considered on funds committed calculated by the work already completed.
 As stated in point 3.4 after 72 hours or after work has started the Agency is not required to give a full refund.
 Final decisions regarding refund of funds will be made by the Agency.

-• 12.4.
+• 12.5.
 Severability: Whenever possible, each provision of this Agreement shall be interpreted in such manner as to be effective and valid under applicable law, but if any provision of this Agreement is held invalid or unenforceable, the remainder of this Agreement shall nevertheless remain in full force and the invalid or unenforceable provision shall be replaced by a valid or enforceable provision.

-• 12.5.
+• 12.6.
 Headings: The numbering and captions of the various sections are solely for convenience and reference only and shall not affect the scope, meaning, intent or interpretation of the provisions of this Agreement nor shall such headings otherwise be given any Legal effect.

-• 12.6.
+• 12.7.
 Integration: This Agreement comprises the entire understanding of the parties hereto on the subject matter herein contained, and supersedes and merges all prior and contemporaneous Agreements, understandings and discussions between the parties relating to the subject matter of this Agreement.
 In the event of a conflict between the Project Order and any other Agreement documents, the terms of the Project Order and the most current referenced materials shall control.
 Any other ambiguities shall be resolved with the most reasonable and legally valid construction, without regard to authorship of such provisions.
 This Agreement comprises this Basic Terms and Conditions document, Schedule A, and Schedule B. Further schedules and terms may also be applicable.

 13. ADDITIONAL TERMS APPLICABLE TO ALL AGENCY WORK